Updated October 2019

 Then his response when he first encountered the internet, ” Where was this Google all this time???”

-It’s impressive that this kid, who has almost no access to information or tools, created a windmill from scavenged resources.
-Can you imagine what someone with his ingenuity and drive could have done with access to the internet?
+It’s impressive that a kid, who had almost no access to information or tools, created a windmill from scavenged resources.
+Can you imagine what someone with his ingenuity and drive could have done with early access to the internet?

 For example, I was looking for new webinar software the other day.
 Finding the best solution was as simple as typing “webinar software reviews” into the search box and seeing how other people had fared with different products.

 Have a problem with a co-worker?
 One of your peers can give you feedback about what they did in a similar situation.
 Looking to rise in your organization?
 Maybe a mentor can give you ideas on how to create connections with the right people.

-That’s why I’m a big fan of social media – it helps build relationships.
+That’s why I’m a big fan of social media: it helps build relationships.
 For example, LinkedIn isn’t about the actual website, it’s a platform to facilitate engagement.
 It’s about finding ways to connect with each other … and therefore to connect with resources.

 We’re all going through our days solving problems, big and small.
 The solutions to those problems are rarely in our immediate vicinity, but they are in our sphere of influence.

 And here’s the stark reality.
 Your ability to find solutions drives your professional value in a knowledge-based economy (which we most certainly are in).
 So the larger and more robust your network is, the more access you have to the resources you need to succeed.
 Because to take it one step further – the value you bring by finding those solutions is directly linked to your paycheck.